patrickjudd/android-ocr/README.md

 One of the jar files in the android/libs directory (google-api-translate-java-0.98-mod2.jar) is licensed under the [GNU Lesser GPL](http://www.gnu.org/licenses/lgpl.html).

 ## Patrick's Fork
-I hacked this app to translate the hex messages in The Talos Principle Old translation function is totally broken
+I hacked this app to translate the hex messages in The Talos Principle.
+Old translation function is totally broken.
-All changes are in android-ocr/OCRTest/src/main/java/edu/sfsu/cs/orange/ocr/language/TranslateAsyncTask.java
+All changes are in android-ocr/OCRTest/src/main/java/edu/sfsu/cs/orange/ocr/language/TranslateAsyncTask.java.